ioanagornateanu/Opencart-project/README.md

   Here we should write all the functionalities that are included in the release:

 -	The features in scope for testing: use "Filter" as a shortcut to search, change specification for Manufacturers, change specification for products;
--	Testing types used: functional testing, GUI testing
+-	Testing types used: functional testing, GUI testing, API testing

 ### 1.3 Functionalities and tests out of scope